rust-lang/rust/text/0000-rdylib.md

 # Summary
 [summary]: #summary

-Add a new crate type accepted by the compiler, called `rdylib`, which corresponds to the behavior of `-C prefer-dynamic` plus `--crate-type dylib`.
+Add a new crate type accepted by the compiler, called `cdylib`, which corresponds to exporting a C interface from a Rust dynamic library.

 # Motivation
 [motivation]: #motivation